saorisakura/kata-containers/SECURITY.md

 1. We develop the fix on a private branch.
 2. Once validated, we coordinate embargo dates with downstream consumers when appropriate.
-3. The fix ships in **either**:
+3. We request a CVE ID from MITRE (or another CNA) if one hasn't already been assigned.
-   * A point release (e.g., `v3.18.1`) if the vulnerability affects only the current series, **or**
+4. The fix and vulnerability details are published together in **either**:
-   * The next regular monthly release (e.g., `v3.19`) when impact is moderate and waiting does not materially increase risk.
+   * Common: The next regular monthly release (e.g., `v3.19`) when impact is moderate and waiting does not materially increase risk, **or**
-4. After the fix is public, we request a CVE ID (if not already issued) and publish details.
+   * Exception: A point release (e.g., `v3.18.1`) if the vulnerability affects only the current series.

 ---